erdDEVcode/erdbox/docs/guide.md

 Once the library is loaded the `erdbox:ready` event will be emitted.
 Furthermore, the `window.erdbox` object will be available - this is the sole interface through which interaction with erdbox is possible.
 This object is an instance of `ErdBox` (see [API docs](/docs/api)) and provides the following methods:

 * `setProvider` - set an [elrondjs](https://elrondjs.erd.dev) `Provider` instance to use for accessing chain information.
-The signing mechanism uses this to lookup the latest account nonce, etc.
+The signing mechanism uses this to lookup the latest account nonce, etc. This method **must** be called prior to any transaction signing since the widget needs to be able to query the Elrond network in order to sign transaction.
 * `getProvider` - get the elrondjs `Provider` instance that is currently set.
 * `getSigner` - get an elrondjs `Signer` instance to use for signing transactions.
 Using this instance to sign a transaction will automatically invoke the erdbox signing interface to show.
 * `getWalletAddress` - get the user's wallet address.
 If no wallet is set then the user will be prompted with an interface to create/load a wallet.